BOARD OF DIRECTORS

 Jeb Wofford, Board Member

-Jeb Wofford moved to Rappahannock county with his wife and 2 boys 8 years ago.
+Jeb Wofford moved to Rappahannock county with his wife and 2 boys, nine years ago.
 Jeb feels lucky that his early love of nature eventually turned into a career.
 After completing a B.S. in Biology from Washington and Lee and a M.S. in Fisheries Science from Oregon State University, he became a professional biologist.
 He currently works for the National Park Service, where he’s been employed for the last 10 years.
-His oldest son, Will has participated in Rapp Nature Camp since 2016.
-His younger son, Mac is looking forward to his first year as a camper in 2019.
+Both of his sons are active participants in Rapp Nature Camp during the summer session.
 Jeb tends to look for “my own quiet spots” along the county’s creeks and rivers, though he’s certainly happiest when his relatively loud family is in tow.